wandb/docs/docs/guides/artifacts/create-a-new-artifact-version.md

     <title>Create new artifacts versions from single and multiprocess Runs.</title>
 </head>

-Create a new artifact version with a single run (simple mode) or collaboratively with distributed writers (collaborative mode):
+Create a new artifact version with a single run or collaboratively with distributed writers:

-* **Simple**: A single run provides all the data for a new version.
+* **Single run mode**: A single run provides all the data for a new version.
 This is the most common case and is best suited when the run fully recreates the needed data.
 For example: outputting saved models or model predictions in a table for analysis.
-* **Collaborative**: A set of runs collectively provides all the data for a new version.
+* **Distributed run mode**: A set of runs collectively provides all the data for a new version.
 This is best suited for distributed jobs which have multiple runs generating data, often in parallel.
 For example: evaluating a model in a distributed manner, and outputting the predictions.

 You can optionally create a new artifact version from a previous version.
 This is known as an *incremental change*.
 More specifically, you can add, modify, or remove a subset of files from an existing artifact version.

 ![Artifact overview diagram](/images/artifacts/incremental_artifacts_Diagram.png)

-## Simple mode
+## Single run mode

-Use Simple mode to log a new version of an artifact.
+Use a single run to log a new version of an artifact.
 This mode applies to the case when a single run produces all the files in the artifact.

-### Create a new artifact with simple mode
+### Create a new artifact with single mode
-Follow the procedure below to create a new artifact in simple mode:
+Follow the procedure below to create a new artifact in single run:

 <Tabs
   defaultValue="within"